MicrosoftDocs/learn/learn-pr/student-evangelism/python-object-oriented-programming/includes/4-exercise-add-attributes.md

     code MissingPersons.py
     ```

-1. One of the many popular packages available for Python is [Scikit-learn](https://scikit-learn.org/stable/index.html), an open-source library that's used to build machine-learning models.
-Scikit-learn includes several built-in datasets, one of which is the Olivetti faces dataset.
+1. One of the many popular packages available for Python is [scikit-learn](https://scikit-learn.org/stable/index.html), an open-source library that's used to build machine learning models. scikit-learn includes several built-in datasets, one of which is the Olivetti faces dataset.

     Paste the following statements into your new file to load the faces dataset: